-Or might there be grace that is given to parents, coming in the form of a baby lying in a manger.
+God's grace came to us in the form of a baby lying in a manger.
 God took on our flesh to carry our pain all the way to the cross.
 Because of Jesus we can anticipate a better future.
-If God would choose a newborn to save the whole wide world, might He also find a way to send us grace as we begin this parenting work?
+If God would choose a newborn to save the whole wide world, might He also find a way to supply us with grace as we begin this parenting work?

 Throughout the whole of Scripture we can see that the desire of the Creator is to save and to love.
 This truth is whispered in the wonder of Creation, in the redemption of the flood, in the gift of Jesus to a world in need.
 He reaches in for his beloved children and seeks to draw them close.
-God has shown us throughout history, in thousands of ways big and small, that He can set right that which was broken and heal the hurt we endure.
-It is His will.
-And within His power.
+God has shown us throughout history, in thousands of ways big and small, that He can set right that which was broken and heal the hurt we endured.
+It is His will and within His power.
 God is the restorer of his creation.

 You may close your eyes and remember horrible, hurtful things.
-You may find your brokenness threatening to harm another.
-But this is not the way it must be.
+You may find your brokenness threatening.
+But this is not the way it should be.
 This is not the desire of God for your family or for yourself.
 There is grace in His arms and it is a gift for you to give away to others.
 As we experience God's grace, his compassion overflows to others.

 Offer that freely to the child that you love.